GeekTrainer/learn-django/Outline.md

     * In this module you learned:
       - The elements of an ORM
       - How to Create a SQLite database
-      - How Retrieve, and modify the database
+      - How to Retrieve data, and modify the database
     * In the next module in this Learning Path,

 #